freer4/ef-vue-crust/README.md

 `loaded`

 A Vue ref to the current state of the `Database[Model]`, which is true if all known record ids have been loaded.
-This is actually unlikely to be useful to you, you probably want the individual model record's `.loaded` property.
+This is actually unlikely to be useful to you, you probably want the individual model record's `._loaded` property.

 ---